-A pre-commencement condition is necessary in order to ensure

-appropriate drainage is secured.
+A pre-commencement condition is necessary in order to ensure appropriate drainage is secured.
 10 Prior to the first occupation of the development hereby approved a refuse collection strategy including details of bin stores shall be submitted to and approved in writing by the Local Planning Authority.
 The approved refuse collection strategy shall be implemented in accordance with the agreed details in full and thereafter be retained in perpetuity unless otherwise agreed in writing.
 Reason: To ensure a satisfactory form of refuse collection and compliance with Policy LP16 of the Fenland Local Plan 2014.
 11 Prior to first occupation of the development, 2m x 2m pedestrian visibility splays, measured to the back of footway, shall be provided and retained free from at least a height of 0.6m where a private driveway crosses a footway.
 Such splays need to be retained free in perpetuity.
 Reason: In the interests of highway safety and to ensure compliance with policies LP15 and LP16 of the Fenland Local Plan.
 12 The approved access and all hardstanding within the site shall be constructed with adequate drainage measures to prevent surface water run-off onto the adjacent public highway and retained in perpetuity.
 Reason: In the interests of highway safety and to ensure compliance with policies LP15 and LP16 of the Fenland Local Plan.
-13 Prior to first occupation of the development, an Ellingham Gardens Road Improvement Scheme with details of how this road will be improved to serve the new accesses shall be submitted to and approved in writing.
-This shall include details of the surfacing of the complete extent of Ellingham Gardens with the missing wearing course.
-Thereafter, the approved details shall be carried out prior to first occupation of plots 1 and 2 of the development.
+13 Prior to occupation of the first dwelling, the details of a scheme to provide a wearing course on the length Ellingham Gardens shall be submitted to and approved by the Local Planning Authority.
+The scheme shall include the specification for the works and the date by which the works shall be completed (the date shall be no later than the occupation of the 6 th dwelling, unless otherwise approved by the Local Planning Authority).
+The works shall be implemented in accordance with the approved scheme.
 Reason: In the interests of highway safety and to ensure compliance with policies LP15 and LP16 of the Fenland Local Plan.
 14 No demolition/development shall commence until the applicant, or their agents or successors in title, has implemented a programme of archaeological investigation, including archaeological historic building recording, that has been secured in accordance with a Written Scheme of Investigation (WSI) that has been submitted to and approved by the Local Planning Authority in writing.
-For land that is included within the WSI, no demolition/development shall take place other than under the provisions of the agreed WSI, which shall include: the statement of significance and research objectives; The programme and methodology of investigation and recording and the nomination of a competent person(s) or organisation to undertake the agreed works; The timetable for the field investigation as part of the development programme;
+For land that is included within the WSI, no demolition/development shall take place other than under the provisions of the agreed WSI, which shall include: the statement of significance and research objectives; The statement of significance and research objectives; The programme and methodology of investigation and recording and the nomination of a competent person(s) or organisation to undertake the agreed works;

-The programme and timetable for the analysis, publication & dissemination, and deposition of resulting material and digital archives.
+- The timetable for the field investigation as part of the development programme; - The programme and timetable for the analysis, publication & dissemination, and deposition of resulting material and digital archives.